 By creating custom saved searches in intermix.io for key metrics such “query execution time” or “rows scanned”, the team could track the impact of their changes and measure the success of their work.
 By tracking this set of SLAs in real-time, the team could address problems before customers would feel any impact.

-The end result was healthy Redshift cluster that remains responsive all day.
+The end result was a healthy Redshift cluster that remains responsive all day.
 More so, the new cluster configuration and its performance served as the starting point for further growth.
 Potenza’s reps no longer have to worry about conversations with customers about lagging load times.
 Instead, they’ve been armed with confidence and are able to offer support to their customers in all the aspects of their various ad campaigns.